 APPELLATE ADVOCACY PROGRAM

-FALL 2019 CASES AND DATES
+FALL 2023 CASES AND DATES

 Notice to Students: Students must, as always, adhere to the honor code.
-You may not review any briefs filed with the Supreme Court or any lower court pertaining to the four Appellate Advocacy cases, including earlier cases in the procedural history.
+You may not review any briefs filed with the Supreme Court or any lower court pertaining to the Appellate Advocacy cases, including earlier cases in the procedural history.